To Love Ru: Publication

 To Love Ru is written by Saki Hasemi and illustrated by Kentaro Yabuki.
 It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump between April 24, 2006, and August 31, 2009.
 The 162 individual chapters were collected into 18 tankōbon volumes and were published by Shueisha between November 11, 2006, and April 2, 2010.
 The series was republished in a 10-volume bunkoban edition between November 18, 2016, and March 17, 2017.
-A sequel manga, To Love Ru Darkness, was serialized between October 4, 2010, and March 4, 2017 in the monthly manga magazine Jump Square.
+A sequel manga, To Love Ru Darkness, was serialized between October 4, 2010, and March 4, 2017, in the monthly manga magazine Jump Square.
 Shueisha collected and published its 77 individual chapters in 18 volumes for Darkness from March 4, 2011, to April 4, 2017.
 Additionally, two bonus chapters were published in the May and June 2017 issues of Jump Square.
 The series was republished in a 10-volume bunkoban edition between October 16, 2020, and February 18, 2021.
 To celebrate Yabuki's 20th anniversary as a professional artist, a special To Love Ru story was published in Weekly Shōnen Jump on April 27, 2019.
 A full-color To Love Ru Darkness one-shot was published in Jump Square on May 2, 2019, for the same occasion.
 To commemorate an art exhibition held as a conclusion to the manga's 15th anniversary celebrations, a To Love Ru one-shot was released on the Shōnen Jump+ website on January 13, 2023.
+To celebrate the manga's 20th anniversary, a 25-page To Love Ru one-shot was published in the Summer 2026 issue of Jump Giga on August 17, 2026.
+To Love-Ru Parade, a book collecting previously uncollected To Love Ru and To Love Ru Darkness one-shots, will be published on October 2, 2026.

 Both manga series are licensed in North America by Seven Seas Entertainment, which releases them in print and digital formats.
 To Love Ru was published in two-in-one omnibus volumes, while To Love Ru Darkness was released as single volumes.
 Both series were originally slated to begin publication in October 2017, but were later delayed to December 2017.